-How to force dark mode for web contents in Chrome
+Force dark mode for web content on Chrome

-To force dark mode for web contents in Chrome, use these steps:
+To force dark mode for web content on the Chrome browser, use these steps:

 Type the following path in the address bar and press Enter:

 Choose the Enabled option in the “Auto Dark Mode for Web Contents” setting.

 Once you complete the steps, the browser will continue to use the color mode for its appearance, but Google and Bing search results and virtually every website you visit will load in dark mode by default, regardless of whether the site supports the feature.

 The feature includes different options for inverting colors.
 If the sites you frequently use don’t look correctly with the default “Enabled” option, you should try the different options:

 - Enabled with simple HSL-based inversion.